rammcodes/Dopefolio/README.md

 <br>

-### Deployment 📦
+## Deployment 📦

-Once you have done with your setup.
-You need to put your website online!
+Once you have done with your setup, you need to put your website online!

 I highly recommend to use [Netlify](https://netlify.com) to achieve this on the EASIEST WAY